-De Verwondering (primary education) (30 pupils) in Monnickendam is having an exchange project with St. Andrews in Mwingi, Kenya (100 students) since 2020.
-The children (age 10-12) have been working on two projects since then: an exhibition about each other’s schools and a crowdfunding project in order to buy a water truck.
+The Primary school “De Verwondering” (30 students) in Monnickendam, the Netherlands is having an exchange project with St. Andrews in Mwingi, Kenya (100 students) since 2020.
+The children (age 10-12) have been working on two projects: an exhibition about each other’s schools and a crowdfunding project to buy a water truck.
 Water is the blue gold and scarce in Mwingi.
 This year the students are working on a short video with the theme: “Nature and me”.

 On July 10th The MoMo Movement will be launched.
 It has started to support the schools in local special projects, which are initiated by the students and the Local Communities.